-- Its’ dashboard is easily navigable, even for novices.
+- Its’ dashboard is easy to navigate, even for novices.

 - With more than 30% of all websites using WordPress.org, technical support is never far away.

-- WordPress.org does not include web hosting: you will need to obtain the services of a web hosting company.
+- WordPress.org does not include web hosting: you will need to obtain the services of a web hosting company (see below).

 - You manage your own platform.
 As such, you are responsible for the end-to-end solution, which requires more technical expertise than many of you may have.

 - Standard functionality is free.
-However, to differentiate your website/blog you need more advanced themes and plugins, which cost money.
+However, to differentiate your website/blog you need more advanced themes and plugins (see below), which (often) cost money.

 Having to replace an end of life theme (only) three years after purchase, meant strong, ongoing theme support was a critical selection criterion for our new theme.
 X Theme has been around since the end of 2013, and features are being continuously improved upon:

 - You can choose between four different designs, each containing multiple features, making it highly customisable.